We use cookies to give you the best online experience. Please let us know if you agree to these cookies.

 - Joint Honours in Physics

 A joint honours degree in Physics allows students to combine the study of physics with other subjects, such as mathematics, astronomy, computer science or engineering.
 The degree is typically delivered in three to four years, depending on the university and the course structure.
+Studying a joint honours degree in Physics opens up a diverse range of career opportunities, such as working in scientific research, engineering, finance, and technology.

 Graduate Physics Careers and Salary

-There are many career paths available to physics graduates including:
+There are many career paths available to physics graduates, including:

 • Research scientist